Stutchbury/MostlyPrintedProbe/README.md

 With the exception of the 3mm diameter pins and the stylus, all of this probe is able to be FDM printed - even the spring is made from a length of filament!

-There are two different bodies - one is wired only and the second can also accomodate a 3mm LED (single or bocolour).
+There are two different bodies - one is wired only and the second can also accommodate a 3mm LED (single or bi-colour).
 The non-LED version requires no soldering.

 This is the first build, it is fairly compact at 38mm diameter x 28mm tall.
 The 25mm/30° taper allows concentricity to be tuned in on a mandrel.
 ![first buid](images/first_build.jpeg)